- Atomic Bomb changed the face of war forever

 In November 2019 ADU on it’s battle tracking of World War II battle fields, decided on to Nagasaki .
 Many disagreed with my concept of calling it a battle field but the truth is it was the final battle field putting an end to World War II .
 The only difference was that the field had no military force to combat the terror from the skies.

-This morning on the 75th anniversary of the atomic blast, Japanese Prime minister Shinzo Abe was at Nagasaki Peace Memorial Park to pay homage to the victims of the atomic bombing 75 years ago.
+Last year on the 75th anniversary of the atomic blast, the then Japanese Prime Minister Shinzo Abe was at Nagasaki Peace Memorial Park to pay homage to the victims of the atomic bombing 75 years ago.

 The Mayor of Nagasaki, Tomihisa Taue, urged world leaders to ban nuclear weapons during the ceremony.
 He also called on Japan’s government to sign the Treaty on the Prohibition of Nuclear Weapons, saying the threat of the further use of nuclear arms was growing more than ever.